 It was just something they didn’t speak of, since on some level, even as little ones they realized Mom was working hard to give them what she could.
 Oatmeal and eggs were often rotated as dinner and breakfast.
 These are memories that John works to prevent other children in America and around the world from having.

 The other day a tow truck pulled up outside the Cafe and hooked up a late model pickup truck that had been illegally parked for 2 days outside the shop next door.
 I guess someone finally called the electric crane company since it seemed to be a company vehicle.
 It appeared the company truck had been abandoned.
 Tough financial times can have many faces.

 Continue reading » John’s Big Heart

 You can’t work in a service industry without encountering situations that you couldn’t even dream up.
 The other day I came in at my usual time and found Billy and John in the kitchen, strategically placing pans to catch the water that was dripping down from the ceiling.
 We had a torrential storm the night before and apparently the roof had given its best effort, but failed.

-The roofing company promised to be out to look over the situation between 9 and noon.
-In the meantime the rain had pretty much eased up, the floor was mopped, and things were under control.
+The roofing company promised to be out to look over the situation between 10 and noon.
+In the meantime the rain had pretty much eased up, the floor was mopped, and things seemed to be under control.
 It wasn’t a pretty sight, like something miami real estate drone photography would use in their shots after a storm, but Billy was able to work around the assorted catch pots and no one in the dining room suspected a thing.
 That is until Hannah (Banana), our new girl at Three Bags Full Cafe felt like it was her duty to tell flood stories to anyone who would listen.

 Continue reading » The 200 Year Flood